When Is the Best Time to Buy a Mattress in 2021?

 If you’re in the market for a new mattress, you might not have the luxury of planning your purchase around mattress sale cycles.
 Maybe you’re moving into your first apartment and need a place to sleep…fast.
 Or maybe you’re getting married and don’t want to wait until after the honeymoon to start mattress shopping.
 In cases like these, the best time to buy a mattress is now.

 But buying a new mattress is a big investment, and in some cases, it pays to hold off your mattress purchase until the prices are discounted.
 Luckily, those times come at fairly predictable and frequent times throughout the year for many mattress brands and retail stores.

 Thanksgiving has long been the kick-off to the Christmas shopping season with Black Friday ranking as one of the top ten busiest shopping days of the year.
-Mattress retailers offer deep discounts to try to cash in on the huge numbers of shoppers armed with cash and credit cards on Black Friday.
-So even though you might be focused on getting a leg up on your Christmas shopping, you’ll want to take advantage of the big markdowns on mattress prices around the Thanksgiving holiday.
+Mattress retailers offer deep discounts to try to cash in on the huge numbers of shoppers armed with cash and credit cards for Black Friday mattress sales that last through Cyber Monday.

 Just like most other retailers, brick and mortar mattress stores also schedule their sales around national holidays like Presidents’ Day, Memorial Day and Labor Day.
 You can usually find mattress prices slashed during the days leading up to and including these 3-day weekends.
 (Hint: Mattress Advisor always pulls a round-up together for the best sales during these times.)

 Retailers know that the extra day off from work not only means another day to ignore the alarm clock, it also means more time to shop.
 And couples are more likely to be able to shop together for this purchase that calls for input from both parties (or at least should).